-0.8 BTC2 is newly generated every block starting from block number 1391 until the maximum supply of 21 million BTC2 is reached.
+0.8 BTC2 is newly generated every block starting from the first Proof of Stake block when the main net is live until the maximum supply of 21 million BTC2 is reached.
 Out of the block reward amount, 0.6 BTC2 goes to the block creator, and 0.2 BTC2 goes to the masternode that ranks highest in the reward queue-like system.

 CRYPTOCURRENCY TRANSACTION PRIVACY

 Most common cryptocurrencies such as Bitcoin have a well known public ledger system where all transactions are visible and traceable through its block explorer.
 This results in everyone having the ability to see all associated transactions and balances but more importantly its associated addresses as well.
 This means that the history of its previous address owner is now visible through your own address once the coins have traversed through the blockchain and end up in your own wallet address.

 An address may seem like it is fully anonymous but if you made a transaction with an address that is generated by the exchanges and/or other merchant services, you have essentially linked your anonymous address with an address that may lead to your identity.